xellosgit/chat-app-mern/fullstack-chat-app-master/README.md

-# 🚀 Real-Time Chat Application
+# 🚀 Live Chat Application

 A modern, feature-rich chat application built using the **MERN stack**, integrated with **Socket.io** for real-time communication, and styled beautifully with **TailwindCSS** and **DaisyUI**.
 This project showcases advanced full-stack development techniques and offers a seamless user experience.